sage-suzuki/sage-suzuki.github.io/essays/reflect-ai.md

 Co-Pilot provided a structured starting point for documentation, reducing initial effort.
 Customization for project-specific requirements showcased the need for human input in tailoring documentation.

 *Quality assurance e.g., "What’s wrong with this code <code here>":*
-ChatGPT highlighted potential issues, expediting the review process.
-Manual verification and understanding of the code demonstrated the importance of human expertise in quality assurance.
+ChatGPT would more often than not say there is nothing wrong with the code.
+In other words, ChatGPT wouldn't catch errors, and the user would have to have to create a prompt of the where the error would be, and still possibily be undetected.

 *Other uses in ICS 314 not listed:*
 ChatGPT assisted in generating initial test cases, yet refinement and validation were manual processes.
 The collaborative effort between AI and human expertise was evident in achieving comprehensive test coverage.